man freezer

 £17.99 – New Look

-In addition to light clothing, be sure to wear a wide-brimmed hat so that your face, ears, and neck are protected.
-These areas are especially sensitive and subject to sun damage in a heatwave, so keep it covered.
+Wear light clothing.
+Be sure to wear a wide-brimmed hat to protect your face, ears, and neck.
+These areas are especially sensitive and prone to sun damage in a heatwave, so keep it covered.
 Also, make sure the sunglasses you wear to protect your eyes.

 Go shopping heatwave